grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 ```
 </CodeGroup>

-- In the above case, the criteria for both thresholds were met.
-The whole load test is considered
+In this case, the test met the criteria for both thresholds.
-  to be a `pass`, which means that k6 will exit with exit code zero.
+k6 considers this test a `pass` and exits with an exit code `0`.

-- If any of the thresholds had failed, the little green checkmark <span style="color:green; font-weight:bold">✓</span> next to the threshold name
+If any of the thresholds had failed, the little green checkmark <span style="color:green; font-weight:bold">✓</span> next to the threshold name
-  (`http_req_failed`, `http_req_duration`) would have been a red cross <span style="color:red; font-weight:bold">✗</span> instead, and k6 would have generated a non-zero exit code.
+  (`http_req_failed`, `http_req_duration`) would have been a red cross <span style="color:red; font-weight:bold">✗</span>,
+  and k6 would have generated a non-zero exit code.

-## Copy-paste Threshold examples
+## Copy-paste threshold examples

 The quickest way to start with thresholds is to use the [standard, built-in k6 metrics](/using-k6/metrics#http-specific-built-in-metrics).
 Here are a few copy-paste examples that you can start using right away.

+For more specific threshold examples, refer to the [Counter](/javascript-api/k6-metrics/counter#counter-usage-in-thresholds), [Gauge](/javascript-api/k6-metrics/gauge#gauge-usage-in-thresholds), [Trend](/javascript-api/k6-metrics/trend#trend-usage-in-thresholds) and [Rate](/javascript-api/k6-metrics/rate#rate-usage-in-thresholds) pages.

+### A percentile of requests finishes in a specified duration

 <CodeGroup labels={["threshold-request-duration.js"]} lineNumbers={[true]}>